EncyclopediaRed/btcamp-87826/content/_index.md

   - type: promotion_section
     section_id: promotion_section
     title: There when you need it.
     subtitle: Starting at $11.99.
-Discounts for packs!
+Discounts when purchased in bulk!
     image: images/use_cases2.jpg
     background_image: images/logo_large_black_transparent.png
     cta: